Introduction

 https://codeberg.org/Valmond/Tenfingers

-You can use the 10f frozen executable alone to download 10f link files.
+DEPRECATED: You can use the 10f frozen executable alone to download 10f link files.

 There is an experimental GUI you can use together with the python installation, it lets you do basic things like upload and download and set parameters.